smart-data-models/dataModel.Transportation/FleetVehicleOperation/doc/spec_IT.md

         type: Property
         units: seconds
     result:
-      description: The final result of the event or operation.
+      description: The final result of the event or operation
       type: string
       x-ngsi:
         type: Property